 Nobody needs me to write about how great Jordan Peele’s “Get Out” is (it’s been done, better than I could have).
 But holy shit, it is incredible on every level.
 Powerful and nuanced political messages, well-developed characters, an exciting and emotional narrative, just the right number of jump scares, gut-twisting suspense.
 It’s got everything.
 Go see it.

 Beyond the obvious merits of the film, one thing that I loved was its pretty clear assertion that interracial relationships (and, implicitly, interracial mating and babies) cannot be counted upon to liberate anyone.
 I think it is becoming increasingly clear that putting all hopes for an anti-racist future in interracial coupling and multiracial babies will assuredly lead to failure, but it is still a pervasive myth that having interracial relationships and giving birth to multiracial children are, in themselves, anti-racist actions.
 Rates of interracial marriage are often used as a proxy for racial progress (always focused on white interracial marriage); the beauty of multiracial babies is touted as some sort of hallmark of both physical and social evolution.
-Continue reading “get out” and the myth of interracial liberation
+Continue reading review: “get out” and the myth of interracial liberation

 I’m writing this because Tr*mp issued 3 executive orders related to law enforcement yesterday.
 These orders increase penalties against those found guilty of assaulting officers, increase information sharing between law enforcement agencies to fight “drug cartels,” and create a task force (under the Attorney General) to address drug trafficking, illegal immigration, and violent crime.
 These orders seek to empower racist law enforcement and intimidate opposition to racist law enforcement agendas.
 The president’s reasoning (and the reasoning of all “law and order” legislators who are “tough on crime”) is that there is a lot of crime and that increasing the power of law enforcement and punishment will lower levels of crime.